nm2107/S63-pulse-to-tone/README.md

 # Socotel S63 pulse to tone converter

-An attempt to write code for the
+The aim of this project is to create a pulse to tone converter for the Socotel S63 rotary phone, using an
 [Arduino Nano Every](https://docs.arduino.cc/hardware/nano-every) board (ATMEGA4809 chip, SKU ABX00028).

-The aim of this project is to create a pulse to tone converter for the Socotel S63 rotary phone.

 **:warning: This is very much a work in progress.
 It is not ready yet for any usage. :warning:**